The Dells Sing Dionne Warwicke's Greatest Hits

 The Dells Sing Dionne Warwicke's Greatest Hits [sic] is an album by the vocal group The Dells consisting of music written by Burt Bacharach & Hal David and originally performed by Dionne Warwick.

+Chart performance

+The album debuted on Billboard magazine's Top LP's & Tape chart in the issue dated June 24, 1972, peaking at No. 162 during a five-week run on the chart.